 How Does a Bridging Loan Work?

-Bridging loans are typically secured against property and are structured to be repaid within a short timeframe, usually between 6 to 24 months.
-Unlike conventional mortgages, which have longer repayment terms and require a detailed underwriting process, bridging loans focus on the value of the property and the borrower’s exit strategy.
+Bridging loans are typically secured against property and are structured for short-term repayment, usually between 6 to 24 months.
+Unlike conventional mortgages, bridging finance focuses more on:

 1. Application and Valuation